U.S. Coronavirus Testing Still Falls Short. How's Your State Doing?

 But each state's specific need for testing varies depending on the size of its outbreak, explains Jha.
 The bigger the outbreak, the more testing is needed.

-Thursday Jha's group at Harvard published a simulation that estimates the amount of testing needed in each state by May 15.
+On Thursday, Jha's group at Harvard published a simulation that estimates the amount of testing needed in each state by May 15.
 In the graphic below, we compare these estimates with the average numbers of daily tests states are currently doing.
 (Jump to graphic)

 Two ways to assess whether testing is adequate

 To make their state-by-state estimates, the Harvard Global Health Institute group started from a model of future case counts.
-They calculated how much testing would be needed for a state to test all infected people and any close contacts they may have exposed the virus.
+It calculated how much testing would be needed for a state to test all infected people and any close contacts they may have exposed to the virus.
 (The simulation estimates testing 10 contacts on average.)

 "Testing is outbreak control 101, because what testing lets you do is figure out who's infected and who's not," Jha says.
-"And that lets you separate out the infected people from the non infected people and bring the disease under control."
+"And that lets you separate out the infected people from the noninfected people and bring the disease under control."

 This approach is how communities can prevent outbreaks from flaring up.
 First, test all symptomatic people, then reach out to their close contacts and test them, and finally ask those who are infected or exposed to isolate themselves.

 Our chart also shows another testing benchmark for each state: the ratio of tests conducted that come back positive.
-Communities that see around 10% or fewer positives among their test results are probably testing enough, the World Health Organization advises.
+Communities that see about 10% or fewer positives among their test results are probably testing enough, the World Health Organization advises.
 If the rate is higher, they're likely missing a lot of active infections.

 What is apparent from the data we present below is that many states are far from both the Harvard estimates and the 10% positive benchmark.